Prosecutor says deputies justified in shooting of Black man

 ELIZABETH CITY, N.C.
-(AP) — North Carolina sheriff’s deputies were justified in their fatal shooting of a Black man in April because the man ignored their commands and drove his car directly at one of them before they fired any shots, a prosecutor said Tuesday.
+(AP) — A North Carolina prosecutor said Tuesday that sheriff’s deputies were justified in fatally shooting Andrew Brown Jr. because he ignored their commands and endangered at least two of them when he drove his car toward them.

-Andrew Brown Jr.'s actions caused deputies to believe it was necessary to use deadly force, District Attorney Andrew Womble told a news conference.
-He said he would not be filing criminal charges against any of the deputies, who were trying to take Brown into custody while serving drug-related warrants at his house.
+District Attorney Andrew Womble said at a news conference that Brown used his car as a “deadly weapon,” causing Pasquotank County deputies to believe it was necessary to use deadly force.
+Womble, who acknowledged Brown wasn't armed with guns or other weapons, said the deputies will face no criminal charges.

+Attorneys for Brown’s family who watched body camera footage have previously said that he was trying to drive away from deputies and posed no threat.
+Family attorney Harry Daniels said that the family was preparing a response to Womble's announcement.

 “I find that the facts of this case clearly illustrate the officers who used deadly force on Andrew Brown Jr. did so reasonably and only when a violent felon used a deadly weapon to put their lives in danger," Womble said, referring to Brown's car.
 He added that he found that “Brown's actions and conduct were indeed dangerous by the time of the shooting. ...
 Brown posed an immediate threat to the safety of the officers and others."

-The prosecutor said he would not release bodycam video of the confrontation between Brown and the law enforcement officers, but he played portions of the video during the news conference that were broadcast by multiple news outlets.
+The prosecutor said he would not release bodycam video of the confrontation between Brown and the law enforcement officers, but he played portions of the video during the news conference that multiple news outlets broadcast live.

 The shooting on April 21 sparked protests over multiple weeks by demonstrators calling for the public release of the body camera video.
-While authorities have shown footage to Brown’s family, a judge refused to release the video publicly pending the state investigation.
+While authorities have shown footage to Brown’s family, a judge refused to release the video publicly pending a probe by the State Bureau of Investigation.
+Womble made his determination to not charge any of the officers after reviewing the bureau's report.

 The three deputies involved in the shooting — Investigator Daniel Meads, Deputy Robert Morgan and Cpl.
 Aaron Lewellyn — have been on leave since it happened.
 The sheriff’s office said Morgan is Black, while Meads and Lewellyn are white.

+A lawyer who represented the three deputies during a court hearing on petitions to release the video didn't immediately respond to an email seeking comment Tuesday.

-Four others who were at the scene were reinstated after the sheriff said they didn't fire their weapons.
+Four other deputies who were at the scene were reinstated after the sheriff said they didn't fire their weapons.

 Separately, the FBI has launched a civil rights probe of the shooting.